U.N. chief urges equality fight, U.S. slams China for 'murder' of baby girls | Law-Order

 U.N.
-Secretary-General Aces warned on Thursday of a recent pushback against gender equality and women's rights and urged people to fight it as the United States slammed China and the world body for "the murder of millions of baby girls."
-World leaders, including Chinese President Xi Jinping and French President Emmanuel Macron, took part in a virtual U.N.
+Secretary-General Antonio Guterres warned on Thursday of a recent pushback against gender equality and women's rights and urged people to fight back as the United States slammed China and the world body for "the murder of millions of baby girls."
+World leaders, including Chinese President Xi Jinping and German Chancellor Angela Merkel, took part in a virtual U.N.
 General Assembly meeting on Thursday on a landmark 1995 women's conference in Beijing, where then-U.S. first lady Hillary Clinton declared that "women's rights are human rights."

 While Guterres did not specify who was wary of women's rights, he said: "Now is the time to push back against the pushback ...
 Women's full human rights and freedoms are fundamental to peace and prosperity on a healthy planet."
 At the 1995 conference in Beijing 189 countries agreed to make a priority the "full and equal participation of women in political, civil, economic, social and cultural life at the national, regional and international levels, and the eradication of all forms of discrimination on the grounds of sex."